SAP-samples/teched2024-XP280/exercises/ex3/README.md

     ![Module in .terraform folder](./images/modules-filesystem.png)

 > [!NOTE]
-> In contrast to the inital setup via `terraform init` we want to restrict the re-initialization to the newly added modules.
-We acheve this by using [`terraform get`](https://developer.hashicorp.com/terraform/cli/commands/get).
-If you want to to re-initalize the setup including provider versions you should execute [`terraform init  -upgrade`](https://developer.hashicorp.com/terraform/cli/commands/init#upgrade).
+> In contrast to the initial setup via `terraform init` we want to restrict the re-initialization to the newly added modules.
+We achieve this by using [`terraform get`](https://developer.hashicorp.com/terraform/cli/commands/get).
+If you want to re-initialize the setup including provider versions you should execute [`terraform init -upgrade`](https://developer.hashicorp.com/terraform/cli/commands/init#upgrade).
 Be aware that this could result in newer provider versions depending on the version constraints of your provider configuration.

-1. Next we do another round of validation of our configuration:
+3. Next we do another round of validation of our configuration:

    ```bash
    terraform validate
    ```
-   As expected - no error, so let's do the planning.
+   No error, so let's do the planning.

-1. Next we want to check what Terraform will do when we apply the configuration.
+4. Next we want to check what Terraform will do when we apply the configuration.
 We do so via the command:

     ```bash
     terraform plan -out=tfplan